malteprinzler/VisualFashionAttributePrediction/README.md

 ## About This Project
 This repository implements my solution of the <a href="https://www.kaggle.com/c/imaterialist-challenge-fashion-2018">Kaggle iMaterialist Challenge (Fashion) at FCVC5 </a>.
 The competition's goal was to predict attributes of products from the apparel industry based on images of the products.
 The products are selected from a variety of domains e.g. shoes, jackets, necklaces and many more and the target features contain information about the product's category, material, appearance and more.
-For more information please refer to the competition website or have a look at the `notebooks/iMaterialist_Overview.ipynb` file in which I present a short overview over the dataset.
+For more information please refer to the competition website.

 My personal goal for this competition was to solidify my pytorch skills and to familiarize myself with the <a href="https://github.com/PyTorchLightning/pytorch-lightning">pytorch lightning</a> package, an open-source Python library that provides a high-level interface for PyTorch.
 For this reason, I solely focused on the training of one model (Resnet50) and did not put much effort into stacking several models together as suggested by the <a href="https://www.kaggle.com/c/imaterialist-challenge-fashion-2018/discussion/57944">winner of the Kaggle competition<a/>.